-A fully encapsulated innovative scaffolding solution was utilised in order to undertake refurbishment of this steel rolling lift bridge.
+A fully encapsulated innovative scaffolding solution was used in order to undertake refurbishment of the Drypool steel rolling lift bridge.